-- S 2.11 Contingency plans must be in place to ensure that fish welfare is not compromised should there be an interruption in the electricity supply, loss of water, breakdown of the water pump or any other equipment or material failure. - S 2.12 A back-up manual percussion stunner must be available at all times to humanely dispatch fish which are showing signs of consciousness. - S 2.13 Personnel must be competent at percussively stunning and manually bleeding fish. - S 2.14 There must be a process in place which ensures that no fish are left in the system at the end of the procedure. - S 2.15 Dry stunning methods using electricity are prohibited.
+- S 2.10 All equipment must be regularly cleaned and maintained so that it ensures that it is fit for purpose at all times. - S 2.11 Contingency plans must be in place to ensure that fish welfare is not compromised should there be an interruption in the electricity supply, loss of water, breakdown of the water pump or any other equipment or material failure. - S 2.12 A back-up manual percussion stunner must be available at all times to humanely dispatch fish which are showing signs of consciousness. - S 2.13 Personnel must be competent at percussively stunning and manually bleeding fish. - S 2.14 There must be a process in place which ensures that no fish are left in the system at the end of the procedure. - S 2.15 Dry stunning methods using electricity are prohibited.